Sustainable Drainage Approval Body (SAB)

 The following guidance notes and application forms (.docx & pdf versions) are available to download.

-Where the SAB approves an application subject to a condition that an inspection(s) of the SuDS scheme are undertaken, it can charge an inspection fee of £168 for each inspection.
+If your application is approved and subject to a condition that an inspection(s) of the SuDS scheme is undertaken, there is an inspection fee of £168 for each inspection.

-If the applicant is a community council, the fee charged will be halved.
-It is important to note that there could be a need for other payments in addition to the application fee, such as inspection fees, temporary bonds that may be required to secure the construction work, together with a funded maintenance plan for the drainage system.
-These costs will be dependent on the nature and scale of the work, with the applicant being made aware of the requirements as part of the approval process.
+Approved applications could also incur additional fees for temporary bonds that may be required to secure the construction work, together with a funded maintenance plan for the drainage system.
+These costs vary dependent on the nature and scale of the work.
+You will be made aware of the requirements as part of the approval process.
 If you are unsure of any aspect of the fees contact the SAB team directly.

 The correct fee must be submitted with your application otherwise it will not be validated and no work will be undertaken on processing or assessing your application.